Course Assistant

 Saving

-• You can save your work in the file menu or the save shortcut using Ctrl + S or Cmd+S depending on your Operating System.
+• You can save your work in the file menu or the save shortcut using Ctrl + S or Cmd + S depending on your Operating System.

-Evalulating Your Environment
+Evaluating Your Environment

-Calling a Library
+Installing a Package and Calling a Library

 library(tidyverse)